 North America is so high on this list because I was born there; my family is or soon will be scattered across Canada in Vancouver, Winnipeg, and Toronto.
 While I have never really envisioned myself living in America or Mexico, the fact of the matter is that I love Canada and I love being Canadian, so it makes sense that I will live there off-and-on in my life.
 It is a beautiful country, one filled with the most wonderful people I’ve ever met (though I may be biased, since my family and many of my closest friends are Canadian).
 There are oceans and prairies, mountains and deserts, huge cities and tiny towns.
 There’s great beer, amazing music, multiculturalism, and yes, the best maple syrup you’ve ever had – but travelling anywhere else in the world can be a real pain, as it’s quite a long journey to get to any other continent.
 It’s not the most ideal for living a nomadic life.

 I am not an expert on this part of the world in any sense, though I spent a few weeks in New Zealand in 2008 and 10 days in Melbourne last year.
 From what I saw, both countries were absolutely stunning, with unique cultures and booming cities.
-I was especially impressed with Melbourne's art, music, and restaurant scene, and I loved Christchurch's proximity to absolutely jaw-dropping scenery.
-I've done a lot of research on the possibility of studying for my Master's degree in either of these cities.
+I was especially impressed with Melbourne’s art, music, and restaurant scene, and I loved Christchurch’s proximity to absolutely jaw-dropping scenery.
+I’ve done a lot of research on the possibility of studying for my Master’s degree in either of these cities.
 My main gripe with this part of the world, however, is that it is quite far from a lot of the places I want to have access to (Europe, mostly).
 It is, however, quite close to Asia.
-With so many new cheap airlines and travel companies, though, this might not be such an issue anymore; Air Asia (my favourite airline) flies from all over Asia to Australia and New Zealand, there are tons of round-the-world flight options now available, and there are even amazingly cheap honeymoon destinations offered all over the web (you know, if I end up marrying a hunky Australian.
+With so many new cheap airlines and travel companies, though, this might not be such an issue anymore; Air Asia (my favourite airline) flies from all over Asia to Australia and New Zealand, there are tons of round-the-world flight options now available (and who knows, I might end up marrying a foxy Australian.
 Probability: Hopefully High).

 Well, this one is a complete stab in the dark, as I’ve never been to Central or South America and can only envision what life there would be like.
 Although I’ll be living there over the summer and then travelling throughout the continent for the rest of 2012, I really don’t know if I’d like to spend my life there.
 I imagine that I would find the same diversity of cultures, food, people, and art as I’ve found in Europe or Asia, and I would never rule out the possibility of owning land on a beach in Costa Rica or something equally as grand.
 I’m very curious to see how I feel about this topic in eight months.